 If you create an ad from scratch, there’s nothing new about this process.

-All of the usual options are available, like Advantage+ Creative, setting your destination, language optimization, and tracking (pixel, app events, offline events, and URL parameters).
+All of the usual options are available, like When turned on, Advantage+ Creative can make adjustments to your ad on a per-user basis to get you the best results.
+Adjustments include text (swapping headline and description), image brightness, turning images into a video, applying a template, adding music for Stories, and more.
+More, setting your destination, language optimization, and tracking (pixel, app events, offline events, and URL parameters).

 But it’s not expected that you’re going to create one ad from scratch here.
 The expectations is that you’ll import all of your “suggested ads” from your portfolio.
 I haven’t seen this process personally yet, so I can’t provide any more details regarding how that works.
 My assumption is that it’s catalog related.